karenortizbecerra/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am an applied economist working in the fields of development economics, labor economics, and applied econometrics.
+I am an applied economist working in the fields of development economics and applied econometrics.
 I use theory and quantitative methods to study the implications of agricultural development and policy programs on aggregate welfare in local economies.
-In a second line of work, I examine questions related to the econometrics of impact evaluation.
-In particular, the relationship between attrition and internal validity.
+In a second line of work, I examine questions related to the econometrics of impact evaluation with a special focus on attrition and internal validity.

-Prior to graduate school, I was a research analyst at The World Bank and The Inter-American Development Bank in Washington D.C.
+Prior to my doctoral studies, I was a research analyst at The World Bank and The Inter-American Development Bank in Washington D.C.

 I am in the 2021-2022 job market and will be available for interviews at the 2021 European Job Market and the 2022 ASSA Meetings.